 - Set the Keyboard Tracking for the Filter to 0 when creating Bass Sounds.

-- The Alpha Juno has both a High Pass Filter and an analog Low Pass Voltage Controlled Filter.
+- The MKS-50 has both a High Pass Filter and an analog Low Pass Voltage Controlled Filter.
 They can be used separately or simultaneously for a Band Pass Filter effect.